kakopappa/Fine-tuning-LFM2.5-350M-on-Sharp-CV-P09FX-AC-Manual/README.md

 ## 📂 Dataset Structure
+I created the trainning dataset and validation dataset using Claude Desktop IDE.
+You can upload it to IDE and use `Hiku` model (Cheap) to come up with the validation and eval dataset

-The model is trained on a `.jsonl` file located at `./ac_manual_chatml.jsonl`.
+The model is trained on a `.jsonl` file located at `./ac_manual_chatml_tra.jsonl` (trainning) and `ac_manual_chatml_val.jsonl` (validation).

 Each entry follows the ChatML format:
 ```json
 {
   "text": "<|im_start|>system\n...<|im_end|>\n<|im_start|>user\n...<|im_end|>\n<|im_start|>assistant\n...<|im_end|>"